jaquith/cmp-integrations/docs-src/doc-home.md

 The only per-profile** configuration required is a map of service names to tag UIDs for each relevant Usercentrics settings ID, see [GroupToTagMap](https://jaquith.github.io/cmp-integrations/global.html#GroupToTagMap) for more detailed information.

-## What needs to be defined for each CMP?

 ----